OpenTermsArchive/contrib-versions/Blizzard/Terms of Service.md

-Battle.net Terms of Use Last Revised April 19, 2013
+Battle.net Terms of Use

+NOTICE:

+IMPORTANT!
+PLEASE READ CAREFULLY.

+THIS VERSION OF THE BATTLE.NET END USER LICENSE AGREEMENT WILL BECOME EFFECTIVE ON MARCH 18, 2014 G.M.T.

+Last Revised February 10, 2014

 YOU SHOULD CAREFULLY READ THE FOLLOWING TERMS OF USE AGREEMENT.